 Taipei's provincial hospitality demonstrated the ancient tradition of service and efficiency.
 Visitors were thoroughly satisfied, whether it was a pot of tea or a major purchase.
-Both shopping and sightseeing offered equal attraction.
+Both shopping and sightseeing offered equal attraction, and whatever the day's choice, you came out a winner.

 The fast-paced life in the world's largest city stands out in the minds of those who headed for Tokyo.
 The bright lights and multitude of shops of the Ginza were an irresistible attraction.
 Electronics dealers offered outstanding buys on cameras, radios, stereos and more.
 And in contrast, the cherry blossoms and ancient beauty of old Japan tempered the hectic pace.
-Above all this year, there is Expo '70, Japan's first World's Fair -the first World's Fair to be held in Asia.